Bearings Purchase Guide

 - Seal, 2 steel-reinforced rubber seals (contact-free)

-- Seals installed without C-rings.
-Provides extra protec
+- Seals mounted without C-rings.
+Provides excellent water ingress prevention.